$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: Results

 \subsection{Constraints on $\varepsilon_{e\mu}$}

-The left panel of Fig.~\ref{fig:emu_result} shows the allowed regions at 90\% C.L.
-(2 DOF) for the magnitude and phase of the NSI parameter $\varepsilon_{e\mu}$.
+The left panel of Fig.~\ref{fig:emu_result} shows the allowed regions at 90\% CL (2 DOF) for the magnitude and phase of the NSI parameter $\varepsilon_{e\mu}$.
 The solid contour denotes the observed constraints.
 The dashed contour represents the expected sensitivity using the simulated data as truth that uses the best-fit values obtained from data fitting.
 For comparison, the IceCube DeepCore result~\cite{IceCubeCollaboration:2021euf} based on the 3-year data sample is also included as the blue solid curve.
-The top (side) sub-panel illustrates the one-dimensional projection of the magnitude (phase) of $\varepsilon_{e\mu}$, which is obtained by profiling over the phase (magnitude) and nuisance parameters.
-The dotted gray lines in these sub-panels correspond to the 68.3\%, 90\%, and 99.7\% confidence levels for 1 DOF.
+The top (side) subpanel illustrates the one-dimensional projection of the magnitude (phase) of $\varepsilon_{e\mu}$, which is obtained by profiling over the phase (magnitude) and nuisance parameters.
+The dotted gray lines in these subpanels correspond to the 68.3\%, 90\%, and 99.7\% confidence levels for 1 DOF.

 The best-fit values for the magnitude and phase of $\varepsilon_{e\mu}$ are $0.034$ and $346.2^\circ$, respectively, with a p-value of 0.26.
 We observe no significant deviation from the standard interaction case, with $\Delta\chi^2_{\rm SI-NSI} = 0.18$.
 We obtain an upper bound of $|\varepsilon_{e\mu}| \leq 0.12$ at 90\% confidence level.
 No constraint can be obtained on the phase, because minimization over the magnitude always prefers its values close to zero, giving a negligible $\Delta\chi^2$.
 Even though the present analysis uses relatively lower statistics, the constraints obtained here are comparable and consistent with the previous IceCube DeepCore results.
-This is because the present sample includes clean events with high $\nu_\text{CC}$ purity, which also provides constraints on these parameters that are free from degeneracy with $\delta_{\rm CP}$.
+This is because the present sample includes clean events with high $\nu_\mu$ CC purity, which also provides constraints on these parameters that are free from degeneracy with $\delta_{CP}$.